bernie-skipole/indi-mr/README.md

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-You may also need pip to install the following packages:
+You may also need to install the following packages:

-redis - Python redis client, needed if the redis storage options are used.
+Python redis client, needed if the redis storage options are used.

+> python3 -m pip install redis

-paho-mqtt - Python MQTT client, needed if you are using the MQTT facility.
+Python MQTT client, needed if you are using the MQTT facility.

+> python3 -m pip install paho-mqtt

 These requirements are not automatically installed when you install indi-mr since you may be using MQTT or redis or both, the actual choice is left to you.

-There is also a Python web client available, indiredis, which you may find useful which reads/writes to the redis storage created by the functions of this indi-mr project, and serves the instrument controls as a web service.
-If you wish to use that client, install indiredis via pip.
+There is also a Python web client available, indiredis, which you may find useful which reads/writes to the redis storage created by the functions of this indi-mr project, and serves the instrument controls as a web service:

+> python3 -m pip install indiredis

 ## Package indi_mr